roblunx/vscode-c6510-asm/README.md

    * `${symbolPath}` - path to the symbol file.
    * `${outputPath}` - path to the target output PRG file.
    * `${sourceFile}` - file name of the current text document.
- * **Emulator >> Command Line**: Command line used to invoke emulator.
+ * **Emulator &raquo; Command Line**: Command line used to invoke emulator.
 The following placeholder variables may be used:
    * `${symbolPath}` - path to the symbol file.
    * `${outputPath}` - path to the target output PRG file.